fjames86/dragons/README.md

 CL-USER> (dns:remove-record "foo.com" "bar.com" :cname)
 ```

+## 5. Name server
+A recursive authoritative name server is defined in server.lisp, it is currently a work in progress.

+TODO:
+* Keep testing an using it
+* Improve performance when large number of zones and large number of entries in zones
+* Improve performance by looking up in cache before initiating recursive queries
+* Support other opcodes such as STATUS queries, NOTIFY etc.
+* Support running as a non-authoritative server.

 ## 5. TODO
 - [x] Support SRV queries.
-- [ ] Decode all the flags properly.
+- [x] Decode all the flags properly.
 - [x] Some sort of cache, possibly persistent.
-- [ ] Long term: write a DNS server.
+- [ ] Long term: write a DNS server (in progress, January 2016).

 ## 6. License
 Licensed under the terms of the MIT License.